Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon RX 480 should in theory be much better than the GeForce GT 640 DDR3 in general. (explain)
+Memory BandwidthThe Radeon RX 480, in theory, should perform much faster than the GeForce GT 640 DDR3 in general. (explain)

-Texel RateThe Radeon RX 480 will be much (more or less 460%) better at anisotropic filtering than the GeForce GT 640 DDR3. (explain)
+Texel RateThe Radeon RX 480 will be much (approximately 460%) faster with regards to AF than the GeForce GT 640 DDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison